Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

   }
 ```

 Note: Later in the tutorial, you'll create the functions for emitting events and error handling in the other library contracts.
-For now, you can simply import them.
+For now, you can import them.

 ### Creating Proposals
-This DAO tracks user funding proposals that request a specific amount of tokens from the DAO treasury.
-To start the voting process, a proposal must be submitted to the DAO contract.
+This DAO tracks user funding proposals that request specific tokens from the DAO treasury.
+A proposal must be submitted to the DAO contract to start the voting process.

 The `create_proposal()` function is implemented by taking in 3 input `acceptance_percentage: u64`, `duration: u64`, and `proposal_transaction: Proposal`, then it checks if the duration is greater than zero `require(0 < duration, CreationError::DurationCannotBeZero);`.
  And if the acceptance percentage is within the valid range (0-100) `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`.